smherwig/phoenix-timeserver/README.md

 make
 ```

-`timebench` measures the the elapsed time for an invocation of `gettimeofday`.
+`timebench` measures the elapsed time for an invocation of `gettimeofday`.
 Specifically, `timebench` computes the elapsed time for *N* invocations of
 `gettimeofday`, performs this test 10 times, and then takes the 30% trimmed
 mean (mean of the middle four trials).